Decommissioning Waratah Dam

 Outcome

-The flora and fauna assessment found that no threatened flora and fauna species listed under the Threatened Species Protection Act 1995 (TSP Act) or Environment Protection Biodiversity Conservation Act 1999 (EPBC Act) (Cth) would be affected by decommissioning the dam.
+Our flora and fauna assessment found that no threatened flora and fauna species listed under the Threatened Species Protection Act 1995 (TSP Act) or Environment Protection Biodiversity Conservation Act 1999 (EPBC Act) (Cth) would be affected by decommissioning the dam.
+The assessment found that decommissioning the dam would not adversely affect native non-threatened aquatic and wetland fauna species recorded at the dam, because there would still be suitable habitat for them in the re-established Waratah River and associated floodplain sedgeland habitat.

 The freshwater aquatic sedgeland and rushland wetland community that occurs around standing water bodies is listed as a threatened vegetation community under the Nature Conservation Act 2002 (Tas).
 This vegetation community was considered unlikely to be significantly affected by decommissioning the dam, because, although some of the community would be lost, it would re-establish along the margins of the re-created Waratah River.
-Overall, the assessment concluded that the decommissioning of the Waratah Dam is unlikely to have a significant impact on the flora and fauna species and vegetation communities that occur in the dam and on the riparian margin of the dam.

 The Aboriginal heritage survey did not locate any Aboriginal relics during the survey of the dam and adjacent area.
 The potential for relics to be present within the study area and therefore impacted by the proposed dam decommissioning was considered very low.